ALEJANDRO-hub-art/Restaurant-Health-Inspection-Analysis---NYC/README.md

 Based on the analysis, the project provides actionable recommendations for:

-- **Targeted Inspections**: Focus areas with highest violation rates
-- **Public Health Campaigns**: Neighborhoods requiring additional food safety education
-- **Policy Development**: Evidence-based policy improvements
-- **Training Programs**: Cuisine-specific safety training initiatives

-## 📧 Contact

-Feel free to reach out for questions, suggestions, or collaborations!

-## 🔗 Data Source

-NYC Open Data - Restaurant Inspection Results
-*Note: This project uses publicly available NYC Department of Health inspection data*
+-- **Target High-Risk Boroughs**: Allocate more inspection resources to boroughs showing the highest number of critical violations.
+-- **Strengthen Inspection Scheduling**: For boroughs with many re-inspections, implement targeted outreach to help establishments prepare before an inspection occurs.
+-- **Focus on the Top Violations**: Develop focused training and guidance materials specifically addressing the most common 10 violations.
+-- **Reduce Critical Violations**: Launch preventive programs targeting hygiene, food handling, and pest control—the most frequent critical violation categories.
+-- **Improve Scores for Low-Performing Cuisines**: Use the score analysis to create action plans for cuisines with the lowest average inspection scores.
+-- **Strengthen Collaboration with Cultural Associations**: Work with cuisine-specific restaurant associations (e.g., Latin, Asian, Middle Eastern groups) to share safety best practices.

 ## 🎓 Project Credit

-This project is based on the **Restaurant Health Inspection Analysis - NYC** project from [Analyst Builder](https://www.analystbuilder.com/projects/restaurant-health-inspection-analysis-nyc-FhAOm).
-The business requirements and dataset were provided by Analyst Builder, with analysis and visualization implementation completed independently.
+This project **Restaurant Health Inspection Analysis - NYC** dataset and requirements were provided by Analyst Builder ([https://www.analystbuilder.com/projects/restaurant-health-inspection-analysis-nyc-FhAOm](https://www.analystbuilder.com/projects/restaurant-health-inspection-analysis-nyc-FhAOm).
+The business requirements and dataset were provided by Analyst Builder, the analysis and visualization were implemented by myself with some guidance from GitHub repositories online.

 ---

-**Project Status**: ✅ Complete - Analysis & Visualization Ready

-*This project demonstrates end-to-end data analysis skills including data cleaning, SQL analysis, and business intelligence visualization using real-world public health data.*

 ![alt text](resources/image.png)